lilcpu/slate/source/index.html.md

 }
 ```

-This endpoint takes in a merchant name and the email of the user that would like to cancel their subscription.
+This endpoint takes in a merchant name, merchant address info, and the email of the user that would like to cancel their subscription.
 This email __must__ be the email in use at the service in question.
-The cancellation will be initiated and that user will receive email updates on the cancellation status as it progresses.
-Usually no more than 24 hours.
+Lifespan will identify and return instructions for the cancellation process of the given merchant.
+This process usually takes no more than 24 hours and in some cases lifespan can return this information instantly.
+See the example response of <span style="color:#cd3d64;">`/cancellations/id`</span> for an example of the payload returned for a completed cancellation info request.

 ### HTTP Request